bplessis/blog/_posts/2017-02-14-freebsd-setup.markdown

     daily_status_include_submit_mailq="NO"
     daily_submit_queuerun="NO"

-And last but not least we need to install a replacement for sendmail:
+And last but not least, i'm sorry but we need to install a replacement for sendmail, that's not an options ^^ :

+{% highlight shell %}
-> pkg install postfix
+# pkg install postfix
+{% endhighlight %}

 ## Charset ##